Enterprise Architecture 4.0

 Support co-design

-The main principles of enterprise architecture 4.0
+The core principles of enterprise architecture 4.0.

 01.